hotnuma/sysconfig/Readme.md

 cd sysconfig
 ```

-Then run the corresponding install script.
+Then run the corresponding install script and pray.